imamabi/imamabi.github.io/_pages/about.md

     <p>UK Main Campus</p>
     <p>Lexington, KY 40506</p>

-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page

 announcements:
-  enabled: true # includes a list of news items
+  enabled: false # includes a list of news items
   scrollable: true # adds a vertical scroll bar if there are more than 3 news items
-  limit: 5 # leave blank to include all the news in the `_news` folder
+  limit: 3 # leave blank to include all the news in the `_news` folder

 latest_posts:
-  enabled: true
+  enabled: false
   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

   I’m Ibrahim Imam, a Ph.D.
 Candidate in Chemical Engineering at the University of Kentucky, Lexington.
 My research sits at the dynamic intersection of computational chemistry, molecular simulation, and machine learning, to accelerate molecular discovery.